NixOS/nix/src/nix/nix.md

   If you want to operate on the store derivation itself, pass the `--derivation` flag.

-* **Indexed store derivations**: `/nix/store/p7gp6lxdg32h4ka1q398wd9r2zkbbz2v-hello-2.10.drv^out`

-  Store derivations can be indexed with a non-empty comma-separated list of specific output names, or `*` meaning all outputs.
-This allows finer control versus just specifying a derivation (without `--derivation`) and getting all the outputs.

-  This is especially useful for (currently unstable) floating content addressed derivations, which do not have precomputed output paths that can be used instead.

 * **Nix attributes**: `--file /path/to/nixpkgs hello`

   When the `-f` / `--file` *path* option is given, installables are